Quantum LogoMenu

 Author: Angela Wheeler

-If you manufacture, import, or distribute chemicals in the U.S., you're likely aware of OSHA's updated Hazard Communication Standard (HazCom 2024).
-The rule went into effect on July 19, 2024, changing Safety Data Sheet (SDSs) and labeling requirements.
-While that may sound like plenty of time to prepare, the compliance deadlines are closer than you think:
+If you manufacture, import, or distribute chemicals in the U.S., you're likely aware of OSHA's updated Hazard Communication Standard (HazCom 2024), which went into effect on July 19, 2024.
+The rule introduced significant changes to Safety Data Sheet (SDS) content, hazard classification, and labeling requirements.

-• January 19, 2026: Labels and SDSs for substances must be reviewed and updated as necessary.
+Labels and SDSs must be reviewed and updated by May 19, 2026.

-• July 19, 2027: Labels and SDSs for mixtures must be reviewed and updated as necessary.
+Labels and SDSs must be reviewed and updated by November 19, 2027.

 Revised Workplace Safety Measures & Chemical Handling Protocols